swaldman/sbt-ethereum/src/main/paradox/warnings.md

 **Be careful out there!**

 Interacting with blockchains, you may find yourself putting serious economic value on the line.

-This is young, new, very lightly tested free software.
+This is __young, new, very lightly tested free software__.
 It is provided with __NO WARRANTIES__ to the extent permitted by applicable law.
 It has not thus far been subject to security audits or any kind of formal verification.

 Please be careful, and **try out whatever it is you mean to do with small stakes** before working with serious money.